The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Discussion

 \subsection{Star formation environment on formation pathways}

+Our work specifically looked at whether multiple star formation on core fragmentation scales can reproduce observations of protostellar multiplicity.
+The minimum scale at which fragmentation occurs is set by the physics used, for example angular momentum, magnetic support, or tidal forces \citep{guszejnov_protostellar_2017, haugbolle_stellar_2018, lee_stellar_2019}.
+Our initial condition of an isothermal equation of state (EOS), turbulent driving, and ideal MHD produces a typical fragmentation scale of approximately $1000-3000\au$ (c.f. \Cref{fig:initial_separations} and \ref{fig:frag_scale}). \citet{guszejnov_effects_2023} ran cluster simulations with a Lagrangian code with similar initial conditions (turbulent initial velocity field, ideal MHD) but also employ radiation-hydrodynamics, found similar fragmentation scales of $1000-10000\au$.
+The fragmentation scale produced by our simulations and \citet{guszejnov_effects_2023} are consistent with observations of fragmentation in various star-forming regions having separations of a few thousand astronomical units \citep{palau_thermal_2018, figueira_ALMA_2018}.

+In our work, we identified the unbound core fragmentation pathway, where a star is initially born unbound, and then later becomes bound to the star or system it was most bound to at birth.
+Other simulations have modelled the formation of systems that were initially unbound, but through accretion, and angular momentum exchange with the surrounding medium, they become bound \citep{ostriker_capture_1994, moeckel_capture-formed_2007, bate_stellar_2012, munoz_survival_2015}.
+This process has been called `gas-mediated capture', and this is likely to be occurring in our unbound core fragmentation cases.
+Previous simulations have concluded that this mechanism would not occur frequently.
+In our simulations, approximately 10 to 25\% of systems form via this mechanism (c.f. \Cref{fig:formation_pathway_frac}) with this pathway occurring more in low-density environments.

-The classical formation pathways of binary star formation considered mostly disc and core-fragmentation, and dynamical capture was thought to not occur often \citep{tohline_origin_2002}.
+The dynamical capture pathway was thought to not occur often \citep{tohline_origin_2002}.
 However, simulations of clustered star formation and observations of young stars may suggest that flybys may occur frequently.
-Flybys by unbound stars has been proposed as the trigger of the excitation of spiral arms observed in some circumstellar discs \citet{perez_spiral_2016, cuello_dusty_2019}, and potentially trigger accretion bursts \citet{borchert_rise_2022}. \citet{pfalzner_close_2021} used N-body simulations of the stellar dynamics in young clusters and determined that stellar flybys are probably more common that initially expected in low mass clusters, and 10\%-15\% of discs should show evidence of this. \citet{pfalzner_close_2021} suggest that while the overall stellar density is lower in low mass star forming regions, the distribution of stars is more clustered, which can aid stellar interactions in the central regions.
-In our work, we also confirm that star formation is more clustered in lower density environments.
+Flybys by unbound stars have been proposed as the trigger of the excitation of spiral arms observed in some circumstellar discs \citet{perez_spiral_2016, cuello_dusty_2019}, and potentially trigger accretion bursts \citet{borchert_rise_2022}. \citet{pfalzner_close_2021} used N-body simulations of the stellar dynamics in young clusters and determined that stellar flybys are probably more common than initially expected in low mass clusters, and 10\%-15\% of discs should show evidence of this. \citet{pfalzner_close_2021} suggest that while the overall stellar density is lower in low mass star-forming regions, the distribution of stars is more clustered, which can aid stellar interactions in the central regions.
+In our work, we also confirm that star formation is more clustered in lower-density environments.